Lesson PlansBack to lesson plans archive February 15, 2013

 - Ask students why they think the arts are an effective means through which individuals and groups can express their history, their frustrations and their hopes for the future.
 Ask them to give contemporary examples.

-To set the stage, read “Harlem” by Walter Dean Myers to students and ask them to visualize the story as you are reading.
-As you read, you may show students a sideshow of Christopher Myers’ illustrations of the poem.
+To set the stage, read “Harlem” by Walter Dean Myers to students and ask them to visualize the story as they are reading.

 Once the analysis is complete, have students return to a large group and share their findings.
 Focus on the common themes throughout the different documents.